CMSgov/bluebutton-web-server/ops/containers/README.md

 When we have confidence that our local is "the same" as production, then we have more confidence in the code we write and ship, letting us move faster.

-## sequence

-To run the local stack, we need to follow a sequence of steps.
-In production, we have CI/CD.
-Locally, we have Makefiles.
-(We could replace these with `act`, but even then, we would be encoding the same steps as the makefiles.)

-## Configuring your dev environment
+## configuring your dev environment

 First, download the ruff extension from VS Code extensions.